Rsge/Custom-Windows-Image-Creation-Helper/README.md

 21. Use `E:` (probably) to change to your stick and `cd` to the directory the batch files are located in.
 22. Run `3_CreateImage.bat` (from the command line).
 This will take a while (> 20 min probably, so go make yourself a coffee or whatever).
 23. Close command line and installation window and reboot your system normally.
-24. Got through the first user creation process until you reach the desktop.
+24. Go through the first user creation process until you reach the desktop.
 25. Open the USB stick and run `4_SplitImage.bat`.
 This will again take a short while (> 5 min probably).
 26. Open the `sources` folder on your USB stick and delete `install.wim` from it.
 27. Open the *Install* partition in file explorer.